krimkhalil49-art/docs/content/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers.md

 ---
 title: Introduction to dev containers
 intro: 'When you work in a codespace, the environment you are working in is created using a development container, or dev container, hosted on a virtual machine.'
-permissions: People with write permissions to a repository can create or edit the codespace configuration.
+permissions: People with to a ng-github-codespaces-for-your-project
-redirect_from:
-  - /github/developing-online-with-github-codespaces/configuring-github-codespaces-for-your-project
   - /codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project
   - /github/developing-online-with-codespaces/configuring-codespaces-for-your-project
   - /codespaces/customizing-your-codespace/configuring-codespaces-for-your-project